-Thank you for the opportunity to provide feedback on the Child Protection and Other Legislation Amendment Bill 2020 (the Bill).
-The Queensland Law Society (QLS) appreciates the opportunity to make public submissions on this important piece of legislation.
+Thank you for the opportunity to provide feedback on the Child Protection and Other Legislation Amendment Bill 2020.
+The Queensland Law Society (QLS) appreciates being consulted on this important piece of legislation that will have significant impacts on the child protection system in Queensland.